 I want to repaint the cabinet with a decent finish, so step 1 was to get all the sealant, paint wear, and duct-tape residue off it.
 I first tried KS3 paint stripper.
 Almost a total fail, that.
 After an hour sitting on the cabinet, only tiny sections were beginning to come loose.
 Delta industrial paint is tough!
 I didn’t feel like waiting forever, so I pulled out the angle grinder with a 4” wire brush.
 Here’s the result:

 That took about five hours including all the other little parts.
 I also went over it quickly with some 220-grit paper on my random orbital palm sander.
-After that, I JB-welded the loose top section.
-It’s sitting in my basement drying now.

 There is one thing to be weary of with the angle grinder (beyond the usual face shield / leathers / earplugs): paint dust.
 I can’t speak for this particular Unisaw, but it wouldn’t surprise me if it had lead paint.
 Definitely not something you want to inhale.
 I used a full respirator and an air filter running full bore when I did this indoors, and I still regret it because it’s difficult to remove lead dust from the room once contaminated.
-Outdoor stripping would be much preferable.
+Outdoor stripping would have been much preferable.